tryhackmeltd/docs.tryhackme.com/docs/openvpn/connecting/connecting.md

 ## The "Access" Page:
 ![The Access Page](https://i.imgur.com/CYWJmzj.png)
-The access page is the reference point for anything VPN related.
+The access page is the reference point for anything TryHackMe VPN related.
 Hopefully you will only have to visit this once to download your TryHackMe configuration file for OpenVPN!
-However, it is the first port of call in troubleshooting and resolving connectivity issues.
+However, it is one of the first port of calls in managing your TryHackMe VPN and troubleshooting.

 ### Choosing VPN Server:
 TryHackMe has multiple VPN servers placed throughout various geographic regions to help keep your ping low and connection stable.
 At the time of writing, TryHackMe has the following: